pkoehlercloud/pkoehlercloud.github.io/content/post/2021-05-19-Start VM on Connect for Pooled and Personal Host Pools in WVD/index.md

 author: "Patrick Koehler"
 tags: ["Windows 365", "Azure Virtual Desktop", "Microsoft Intune", "Azure", "Windows 11", "Windows 10"]
 categories: ["Azure Virtual Desktop", "FSLogix", "Microsoft Azure"]
+description: "Discover how to configure the Start VM on Connect feature for both Pooled and Personal Host Pools in this blog by Eva Seydl, a Program Manager at Microsoft.
+Learn about the prerequisites, including the supported Remote Desktop Clients and the creation of a custom role.
+Dive into step-by-step instructions on enabling and disabling the feature using PowerShell commands and the Azure Portal.
+Explore additional features like shutting down virtual machines at logoff and discover two methods to achieve this for Pooled Session Hosts.
+Follow along to optimize your Windows Virtual Desktop environment and save costs effectively."
 ---

 This announcement of Eva Seydl, Program Manager at Microsoft, made my week!
 Start VM on Connect, a feature well known to most of the WVD rockstars as a solution to start virtual machines in Personal Host Pool scenarios is now also available for Pooled Host Pools.